 So I’ve gone back to Venice, three hours away from Valenza, and will have to give up eating gelato.
 I tried twice yesterday and it was tragic.
 Imagine someone who has tasted Puligny-Montrachet suddenly being given a paper cup of Thunderbird.
 It’s like having gone to heaven and then being sent to East St. Louis, gastronomically speaking.
 Still, if I never get to eat another gelato in my life, I’m glad the last one was a scoop from Andrea Soban.

-If this story whets your appetite for frozen perfection, and the real thing isn’t in your neighborhood, we have good news: Our ace social media editor, Morgan McLaughlin, has compiled a list of six truly authentic American gelaterie that are set up to ship—in containers that can bring their creations to your door intact.
+If this story whets your appetite for frozen perfection, and the real thing isn’t in your neighborhood, we have good news: Our former social media editor, Morgan McLaughlin, has compiled a list of six truly authentic American gelaterie that are set up to ship—in containers that can bring their creations to your door intact.
 To get at these treats, see our sidebar to the right: “Mail order gelato?”

 For more on Andrea Soban, look at his gelateria’s website, which Andrea maintains in English.

 Gianpaolo “Giapo” Grazioli is an Italian gelatiere transplanted to New Zealand who makes gelato and also writes a first-rate blog on a surprising variety of topics, many of them not found elsewhere (“How music Influences the taste of gelato,” for example).

 If you want to dig even deeper into the fine points of gelato-making, “Jo Pistacchio” maintains a website that is a treasure trove.
 Jo is an amateur in the best sense of the word; he has a day job in an unrelated field but his real passion is artisanal gelato.
 He is respected by people from all parts of the business and craft; his observations are unfailingly clear and unbiased, and his knowledge appears to be infinite.